Skip to main content

 Methodology

 A report that measures the developments taking place across Leeds city centre and their impact.
-Property types include residential, office, hotel, retail and leisure, student accommodation, education and research facilities, and healthcare.
+Property types include residential, office, hotel, retail and leisure, student accommodation, education and research facilities, healthcare and public realm.

 Our Crane Survey research area covers Leeds City Centre and its immediately adjacent areas.